mrcalvin/qvto-cli/README.md

 # On "qvto-cli"
-A command line interface (CLI) application to execute Eclipse Query/View/Transformation Operational (QVTo) model transformations without having Eclipse IDE installed.
+A command line interface (CLI) application to execute [Eclipse Query/View/Transformation Operational (QVTo)](https://projects.eclipse.org/projects/modeling.mmt.qvt-oml) model transformations without having [Eclipse modeling IDE](https://eclipse.org/modeling/) installed.
 The build procedure is fully automated using Maven, including resolution of Eclipse dependencies.
 The resulting artifact is a standalone jar which can be deployed and executed as-is.
 The aim is to provide a CLI component which can be glued to form composite applications and, thereby, make QVTo model transformations available to a broader range of (non-Java) applications.

 qvto-cli consists of two sub-components: